 New rules in this latest codex include the powerful Harbingers of Dread debuffs, and the option to dedicate your mighty mechs to one of the Chaos Gods, getting their keyword and a gnarly new ability as thanks for your service.

 Imperial Knights codex release date

-Codex: Imperial Knights stomped its way to pre-order land on 14 May, 2022, alongside the Chaos Knights army set.
+Codex: Imperial Knights stomped its way to pre-order on May 14, 2022, alongside the Chaos Knights army set.
 There were no new models for the noble mech army, but naturally plenty of new rules.

 Tyranids codex release date